 Through the use of advanced diagnostics such as urodynamics, cystoscopy and ultrasound, the UNC specialists can pinpoint the cause of the problem and develop solutions.
 UNC specialists offer many nonsurgical therapies, including biofeedback for pelvic floor muscle retraining and strengthening, diet and behavior modification, medications, pessaries and posterior tibial nerve stimulation (PTNS).
 UNC specialists also offer a range of surgical procedures based on the exact nature of the dysfunction.
 These include minimally invasive techniques such as the midurethral slings, urethral bulking agents, Botox injections and Interstim neuromodulation.
 They also have expertise with advanced technology, such as the DaVinci robot, and a wide experience with vaginal or abdominal approaches for the repair of all types of prolapse, incontinence and pelvic floor conditions.

-While most of our divisions perform gynecology surgeries both in operative laparoscopy, the UNC Advanced Laparoscopy and Pelvic Pain's typical patients are those with chronic pelvic pain, endometriosis, fibroids, and other general gynecologic problems.
+While most of our divisions perform gynecology surgeries both in operative laparoscopy, Minimally Invasive Gynecologic Surgery typical patients are those with chronic pelvic pain, endometriosis, fibroids, and other general gynecologic problems.